FAQs

 What is involved in this project?

-This project is a three-phase project to reconfigure the Luther Burbank waterfront docks in keeping with the 2006 Luther Burbank Park Master Plan.
-The plan outlines improvements that fall into three separate phases:
+This project is a comprehensive project to reconfigure the Luther Burbank waterfront in keeping with the 2006 Luther Burbank Park Master Plan.
+The plan outlines improvements that include:

 Why replace the docks now?